 Noon, but flexible, subject to availability and a charge (50 per cent of the nightly rate, if you stay till 2pm; 100 per cent of the nightly rate from 2pm–6pm).
 Earliest check-in, 3pm.

-Rates usually include breakfast (buffet and à la carte options), a fast-track airport service (international direct flights only), select minibar treats (restocked daily), high-speed WiFi and 24-hour access to the fitness centre.
+Rates usually include breakfast (buffet and à la carte options), select minibar treats (restocked daily), high-speed WiFi and 24-hour access to the fitness centre.

 Design fans have plenty to admire here, from the lashings of pale wood to the plush fabrics, lamps and cushions; the hotel has also seamlessly blended its inside and outdoor spaces.
 The overall effect is incredibly relaxing.

 At the hotel